 - Picnic at the Eiffel Tower – I recommend stopping at a local bakery to pick up some savory and sweet treats, and spending a late afternoon lounging on the grass.

 - Notre Dame de Paris – Paris’ most famous cathedral is a beautiful demonstration of gothic architecture.
-Admission is free, but I’d recommend arriving early to avoid the line if you want to go inside.
+Admission is free, but I’d recommend arriving early to avoid the line if you want to go inside. *Note: due to a recent fire, Notre Dame is closed to the public until further notice.
+You can still view it from the outside but cannot enter the cathedral.

 - Walk along the River Seine – with a partner, this walk is ultra-romantic and has great views of the city.

 - Visit Shakespeare and Company – this old bookstore opened in 1951.
-Its story is unique: the shop is famous for offering a bed to any aspiring writers in exchange for working at the bookshop.
+Its story is unique: the shop is famous for offering a bed to any aspiring writers in exchange for working at the bookshop

 - Explore Père Lachaise Cemetery – Jim Morrison, Edith Piaf, and Oscar Wilde are all buried here, among other famous names.